-The front facing, 1.2MP camera on the iPhone 5C is snapper in question when it comes to FaceTime and it's ability to record in 720p means quality tends to be very good - as long as your signal is strong enough.
+The front facing, 1.2MP camera on the iPhone 5C is the snapper in question when it comes to FaceTime and its ability to record in 720p means quality tends to be very good - as long as your signal is strong enough.

 You can also switch from the front to the rear facing camera, just in case you want to share your view with the person on the other end of the call, which is a nice touch.